MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 >
 > Install the viewer if you have been sent a protected document by somebody from another organization or if you do not have local administrator permissions to your PC.

+To be able to open a protected document, the application must be "RMS-enlightened".
+Office apps and the Azure Information Protection Viewer are examples of RMS-enlightened applications.
+To see a list of applications by type and supported devices, see the [RMS-enlightened applications](../get-started/requirements-applications.md#rms-enlightened-applications) table.
 ## Message.rpmsg as an email attachment

 If you see **message.rpmsg** as a file attachment in an email, this is not a protected document but a protected email message that displays as an attachment.
 You can't use the Azure Information Protection Viewer for Windows to view this protected email message on your Windows PC.
 Instead, you will need an email application for Windows that supports Rights Management protection, such as Office Outlook.
 Or you can use Outlook on the web.